Concessionary fares on the British railway network: 26–30 Railcard

-The 26-30 Railcard went on sale nationwide on 2 January 2019 and provides customers 1/3 off leisure journeys, by train, across Britain.
-It broke sales records when it was launched, with two Railcards being sold per second.

-In its first month, 125k people were able to save over £3.4m on their rail journeys, with the 26-30 Railcard being used for an average of 13,777 journeys per day.
-By the end of the second month after the launch, customers had saved over £10.5m on their rail journeys.

-Whilst the majority of 26-30 Railcard holders live in the London area and South East of England, some of the most popular locations travelled to include: London – Manchester, London – Cambridge, London – Birmingham, Milton Keynes – London and London – Bristol.

-The 26-30 Railcard is the first digital-only Railcard and is available to buy online.
-Once bought it can be downloaded to the Railcard app on a smartphone, so customers can start travelling and saving with it straight away.
-If their phone gets lost, or the battery dies, then customers can swap their Railcard onto another smartphone device.
+Also known as the "Millennial Railcard", the 26–30 Railcard was announced in Philip Hammond's November 2017 United Kingdom budget speech.
+As an initial trial, the first 10,000 went on sale in March 2018 and sold out on the first day, the level of demand causing the website selling them to crash.
+They went on general sale on 2 January 2019, which again saw high demand.

+Like the 16–25 Railcard, the 26–30 Railcard costs £35, confers a 33.4% discount, and can't be used for season tickets.
+It is the first digital-only railcard, stored on a smartphone app, with no paper version available.

 Senior Railcard

-This railcard costs £30.00, and is available to anybody aged 60 or over.
+This railcard costs £35.00, and is available to anybody aged 60 or over.
 Applications must be supported by a valid birth certificate, passport or driving licence confirming the applicant's age.
 Up to the early 1990s, up to four accompanying children could travel for £1.00 each, and the standard discount on the full adult fare was 50%.
 The railcard was known at that time as the Senior Citizen Railcard.
 In 1992, however, the "new" Senior Railcard was phased in; the standard discount became 34%, and there was no longer a discount for accompanying children.
+The discount is now 33.4%.
 Again, not all ticket types qualify for a discount.
+There are no time restrictions except in for journeys wholly within the Network Railcard area, where it cannot be used before 09:30.
 Certain county councils or other local authorities subsidise Senior Railcards for their residents.

 Family and Friends Railcard (formerly Family Railcard)

-This railcard costs £30.00, and is available to anybody aged 16 or over.
+This railcard costs £35.00, and is available to anybody aged 16 or over.
 A second adult can be named as a co-holder.
 At least one adult (which must include one of the named holders) and one child must travel in order to receive the discounts, which are: